 A Poster Session is a graphic presentation of an author's research.
-Authors illustrate their findings by displaying graphs, photos, diagrams and a small amount of text on the poster boards.
+Authors illustrate their findings by highlighting their main findings, displaying graphs, photos, diagrams and a small amount of text on the poster boards.
 See our tips below on how to create a better research poster.

 APHA Presenter/Organizer/Moderator Policy:

 - Presenters must be individual members of APHA.